 Writing Meaningful Messages With The Letters To My Future Self Digital Booklet

-Are you ready to start writing your first letter?
+Are you ready to put yourself in the time capsule and start writing your first letter to a future version of yourself?
 To help you get started, we have created a digital booklet called Letters To My Future Self.
-This resource provides detailed guidance on how to write a letter to your future self for five distinct topics:
+This resource provides detailed guidance on how to write a letter to your future self the easy way for five distinct topics:

 - Life goals